Reinhold Niebuhr: International

 In the 1950s, Niebuhr described Senator Joseph McCarthy as a force of evil, not so much for attacking civil liberties, as for being ineffective in rooting out Communists and their sympathizers.
-In 1953, he supported the execution of Julius and Ethel Rosenberg, saying, "Traitors are never ordinary criminals and the Rosenbergs are quite obviously fiercely loyal Communists ...
+Neibuhr, notwithstanding his general opposition to capital punishment, supported the execution of Julius and Ethel Rosenberg, saying, "Traitors are never ordinary criminals and the Rosenbergs are quite obviously fiercely loyal Communists ...
 Stealing atomic secrets is an unprecedented crime."

 Views on race, ethnicity, and other religious affiliations

 His views developed during his pastoral tenure in Detroit, which had become a place of immigration, migration, competition and development as a major industrial city.
 During the 1920s, Niebuhr spoke out against the rise of the Ku Klux Klan in Detroit, which had recruited many members threatened by the rapid social changes.
 The Klan proposed positions that were anti-black, anti-Jewish and anti-Catholic.
 Niebuhr's preaching against the Klan, especially in relation to the 1925 mayoral election, gained him national attention.

 Niebuhr's thoughts on racial justice developed slowly after he abandoned socialism.
 Niebuhr attributed the injustices of society to human pride and self-love and believed that this innate propensity for evil could not be controlled by humanity.
 But, he believed that a representative democracy could improve society's ills.
 Like Edmund Burke, Niebuhr endorsed natural evolution over imposed change and emphasized experience over theory.
 Niebuhr's Burkean ideology, however, often conflicted with his liberal principles, particularly regarding his perspective on racial justice.
 Though vehemently opposed to racial inequality, Niebuhr adopted a conservative position on segregation.

 While after World War II most liberals endorsed integration, Niebuhr focused on achieving equal opportunity.
 He warned against imposing changes that could result in violence.
 The violence that followed peaceful demonstrations in the 1960s forced Niebuhr to reverse his position against imposed equality; witnessing the problems of the Northern ghettos later caused him to doubt that equality was attainable.